 This is another bootstrap tabs design for wizards and step by step process.
 At the top, you get big tabs with icons and labels below them.
 In the original design, timelines are used along with the tabs to indicate the progress towards the next process.
 The entire code structure used to make this design is shared with you directly.
-Hence you can use the elements you want and can make your custom design in no time.
-From the code snippets itself, you can understand that the code structure is handled properly, so it won’t take much of your time to work with on this design.
+Hence, you can use the elements you want and make your custom design quickly.
+From the code snippets, you can understand that the code structure is handled properly, so it won’t take much of your time to work on this design.

 Light & Sexy Tabs

 The creator of this tab has utilized colors and shadow effects to make a realistic 3D card-like design.
-Subtle hover effects are used to indicate the tab that the user going to chose.
-The original tab is treated as a small widget so you get only a small space for texts.
+Subtle hover effects are used to indicate the tab the user will choose.
+The original tab is treated as a small widget to get only a small space for texts.
 But you can edit and increase the size of the widget or you can use it as a segment in a web page.
-As the developer has used the latest CSS3 framework, the color transitions and animation effects are swift.
+The developer has used the latest CSS3 framework, so the color transitions and animation effects are swift.
 The user won’t even feel the color transitions in this design.
-You can use your own custom effect to make this tab design unique.
+You can use your custom effect to make this tab design unique.

 CSS3 Tabs By Sorax

 The developer of this tab design has used card flipping animation effects.
-To make the design simple and to let the user see the contents easily, the card flipping distance is reduced.
+The card flipping distance is reduced to make the design simple and let the user see the contents easily.
 Like the previous CSS tabs example, this one is also made using the CSS3 script alone.
-Which gives you an infinite customization opportunity to edit the design and add your own custom elements.
-In the default design, you get space to add texts alone, but you can adjust the code to use images.
-Adding images will make the contents easy to understand and also gives a rich look to the design.
+Which gives you an infinite customization opportunity to edit the design and add your custom elements.
+You get space to add texts alone in the default design, but you can adjust the code to use images.
+Adding images will make the contents easy to understand and give a rich look to the design.